Lepidium meyenii

-Lepidium meyenii, known as maca or Peruvian ginseng, is an edible herbaceous biennial plant of the family Brassicaceae that is native to South America in the high Andes mountains of Peru.
-It was found at the Meseta de Bombón plateau close to Lake Junin in the late 1980s.
-It is grown for its fleshy hypocotyl that is fused with a taproot, which is typically dried, but may also be freshly cooked as a root vegetable.
-As a cash crop, it is primarily exported as a powder that may be raw, or processed further as a gelatinized starch or as an extract.
+Lepidium meyenii, known as maca or Peruvian ginseng, is an edible herbaceous biennial plant of the family Brassicaceae that is native to South America in the high Andes mountains of Peru and Bolivia.
+It was rediscovered for commercial purposes at the Meseta de Bombón plateau close to Lake Junin in the late 1980s.
+It is grown for its fleshy hypocotyl that is fused with a taproot, which is typically dried but may also be freshly cooked as a root vegetable.
+As a cash crop, it is primarily exported as a powder that may be raw or processed further as a gelatinized starch or as an extract.
 If dried, it may be processed into a flour for baking or as a dietary supplement.

 Its Spanish and Quechua names include maca-maca, maino, ayak chichira, and ayak willku.

 History and controversy

-Antonio Vázquez de Espinosa gave a description of the plant following his visit to Peru circa 1598 and Bernabé Cobo gave a description of this plant in the early 17th century.
+Antonio Vázquez de Espinosa described the plant following his visit to Peru circa 1598, and Bernabé Cobo described this plant in the early 17th century.
 Gerhard Walpers named the species Lepidium meyenii in 1843.
-In the 1990s, Gloria Chacon made a further distinction of a different species.
+In the 1990s, Gloria Chacon further distinguished a different species.
 She considered the widely cultivated natural maca of today to be a newer domesticated species, L. peruvianum.

-Most botanists doubt this distinction, however, and continue to call the cultivated maca L. meyenii.
+However, most botanists doubt this distinction and continue to call the cultivated maca L. meyenii.
 The Latin name recognized by the USDA similarly continues to be Lepidium meyenii.
 It has been debated whether it is botanically correct to consider meyenii and peruvianum to be distinct from one another.
-A 2015 multi-center study found differences in taxonomy, visual appearance, phytochemical profiles and DNA sequences when comparing L. meyenii and L. peruvianum, suggesting that they are in fact different and that their names should not be considered synonyms.
+A 2015 multi-center study found differences in taxonomy, visual appearance, phytochemical profiles and DNA sequences when comparing L. meyenii and L. peruvianum, suggesting that they are different and that their names should not be considered synonyms.

 Description

 The growth habit, size, and proportions of maca are roughly similar to those of radishes and turnips, to which it is related, but it also resembles a parsnip.
 The green, fragrant tops are short and lie along the ground.
 The thin, frilly leaves sprout in a rosette at the soil surface, not growing more than 12–20 cm in height.
-The leaves show a dimorphism according to reproductive stage.
-They are more prominent in the vegetative phase, and are continuously renewed from the center as the outer leaves die.
+The leaves show a dimorphism according to the reproductive stage.
+They are more prominent in the vegetative phase and continuously renew from the center as the outer leaves die.
 The off-white, self-fertile flowers are borne on a central raceme, and are followed by 4–5 mm siliculate fruits, each containing two small 2.0–2.5 mm reddish-gray ovoid seeds.
-Seeds are the maca’s only means of reproduction.
-Maca reproduces mainly through self-pollination and is an autogamous species.
+Seeds are the maca's only means of reproduction.
+Maca reproduces mainly through self-pollination: it is an autogamous species.
 The genome consists of 64 chromosomes.
-From experiments with different day lengths, maca is a short-day plant.
-Some sources consider the maca to be an annual plant, as in favorable years it can complete a lifecycle within a year.
+Maca is a short-day plant from experiments with different day lengths.
+Some sources consider the maca an annual plant, as in favorable years, it can complete a lifecycle within a year.